millenomi/Binding/README.md

 ### Bindings Sets

-Since you typically work with a *set* of bindings, rather than just one, it's more convenient to use the included Bindings Editor application to create a bindings file, put that file into a project, then use the `ILBindingsSet` class to load all bindings at once when needed, for example:
+Since you typically work with a *set* of bindings, rather than just one, it's more convenient to use the included Bindings Editor application to describe which bindings you will need, put that definition file into a project, then use the `ILBindingsSet` class to create all bindings at once when needed.
+For example:

 	// BindingsFile.ilabs-bindings was created with the editor and included in this app as a resource. self.bindingsSet = [ILBindingsSet bindingsSetNamed:@"BindingsFile" owner:self];

-Typically, you bind a lot of different objects; you specify which objects to bind in the file with key paths starting from the owner passed above.
-For example, to bind self.importancyValue to the value property of self.slider, you specify in the bindings file:
+You specify which objects are bound in the definition file using key paths that will be evaluated starting from the *owner object* passed above.
+For example, given `self` the owner object, to bind `self.importancyValue` to the `value` property of `self.slider`, you specify in the bindings file:

 * Source object: `self`
 * Source bound key path: `importancyValue`